-ACDC (Analog Carrier for Digital Communication) is a patented technology for using the existing analog cabling of gas detection systems for digital data transmission.
-The advantage: The existing cables remain in place, transmit additional digital information in addition to the mere measured values, and can be used in the future to integrate portable detection devices into fixed systems.
+ACDC (Analog Carrier for Digital Communication) is a patented technology which uses existing analog cabling of gas detection systems for digital data transmission.
+The advantage: the existing cables remain in place, transmit digital information in addition to the mere measured values, and can be used in the future to integrate portable detection devices into fixed systems.

 analog wiring in a digital world

-ACDC enables the use of the analog 4-20 mA lines to transmit digital information by superimposing amplitude modulation on the current signal.
-We use the proven Modbus protocol, which is already used in numerous GfG digital transmitters.
-With ACDC, transmission rates of up to 38,400 bit/s and distances of more than 1,200 metres are possible via analog cabling.
-ACDC is suitable for use in hazardous areas and allows retrofitting and gradual conversion to digital systems, as the existing analog cabling remains untouched.
+ACDC enables the analog 4-20 mA lines to transmit digital information by superimposing amplitude modulation on the current signal.
+It uses the reliable Modbus protocol, which is already employed by numerous digital GfG transmitters.
+ACDC permits transmission rates of up to 38,400 bit/s and distances of more than 1,200 meters via analog cabling.
+It is suitable for use in hazardous areas and allows for retrofitting and gradual conversion to digital systems, as the existing analog cabling remains untouched.
 While measured values and additional information are transmitted digitally, the analog carrier signal serves as a backup in case of an error.
-This means safety all along the line.
+This guarantees safety across the board.

 integration of fixed and portable gas detection systems

 The available bandwidth provides sufficient capacity to transmit more than just digital data from smart sensors and ACDC-enabled transmitters.
 The next logical step is the integration of portable gas detectors.
-Equipped with radio, alarms and measured values can be transmitted to the fixed gas detection system.
+Since they are equipped with radio transmitters, alarms and measured values can be conveyed to the fixed gas detection system.
 This creates a holistic safety concept based on analog wiring.